marcushellberg/h3llberg-com/content/blog/trips/tahoe-rim-trail-2018/watson-lake-to-relay-peak/index.md

 ---
-title: Watson Lake to Relay Peak
+title: 'TRT: Watson Lake to Relay Peak'
 date: '2018-07-28'
 description: 'Tahoe Rim Trail day 2: A long and hot climb combined with the longest dry stretch on the trail'
 image: './sunset-at-relay-peak-trt.jpg'